by Tom Paradis (updated June 21, 2025 for train station pick-up, fares, phone calling, and image)

 Siena’s taxi service is extensive for a city of this size, with its web site (in English here) claiming to have 55 vehicles and 60 drivers in service.
 When walking in or around Siena, they are seemingly everywhere, and many visitors depend on them.
 The company is part of a unified consortium, so all cars are the same color (white) with “taxi” sign boards on the top.
 They have a diverse fleet of smaller and larger vehicles depending upon the need.
 The taxis also enjoy privileged access into the historic center, so from the train station or elsewhere they can take you to nearly any specific address in the city (or close to it if you are staying in a narrow alley somewhere).
-The typical cost for a taxi between the train station and near the Campo (Piazza Independenza or Piazza Mercato, for instance) is about 10-14 euro, give or take.
-Maybe a bit more to get across town.
-Tips are not expected for short trips, though it is courteous to provide an extra euro for handling multiple bags.

 Calling a Taxi: What to Expect

 - You will be greeted with an automated message in Italian.
 Don’t worry, this does not mean that nobody is available.
 Just wait for it to end and stay on the line.
+In the case of a longer wait time (such as around Palio time), you will hear some repetitive if catchy music.

 - A receptionist will then answer with a brief greeting in Italian.